MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Microsoft.Graph.Files.md

 ### [Update-MgDriveItem](Update-MgDriveItem.md)
 To move a DriveItem to a new parent item, your app requests to update the parentReference of the DriveItem to move.
-This is a special case of the Update method.\nYour app can combine moving an item to a new container and updating other properties of the item into a single request.
+This is a special case of the Update method.Your app can combine moving an item to a new container and updating other properties of the item into a single request.
 Items cannot be moved between Drives using this request.

 ### [Update-MgDriveItemAnalytic](Update-MgDriveItemAnalytic.md)